peering-manager/peering-manager/docs/models/peering/internetexchange.md

     generate and send configurations.
   * `Tags`: a list of tags to help identifying and searching for a group.

-Please note that an Internet Exchange is a kind of BGP group with more specific properties aimed to match the purpose of an Internet Exchange network.
+Please note that an Internet exchange is a kind of BGP group with more specific properties aimed to match the purpose of an Internet exchange network.
 However while a group can be configured on more than one router, an IX can only be attached to a single router.
 This means that if you are connected more than once to an IX, you'll have to create one IX object per connection.